smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Redis Caching Strategy.md

 9. [Conclusion](#conclusion)

 ## Introduction
 This document provides a comprehensive overview of the Redis-based query caching system implemented in the audit-db package.
 The caching strategy is designed to optimize performance for audit data retrieval operations by reducing database load through intelligent caching of frequently accessed query results.
 The system features a pluggable architecture with factory patterns, TTL management, and cache invalidation policies tailored for audit data workloads.
-Recent updates include Redis caching for organization roles to improve authorization performance.
+Recent updates include a hybrid L1/L2 caching strategy with local memory as L1 cache and Redis as L2 cache for improved performance of organization role queries and other frequently accessed data.

 ## Project Structure
 The Redis caching implementation is located within the `packages/audit-db/src/cache` directory.
 This modular structure separates caching concerns from database operations while maintaining tight integration with the enhanced database client.